icyJoseph/state-with-deps/README.md

 With this modification, and React's Strict Mode on, this counts two times `App: 0`, and with Strict Mode off, it counts once.

-You might even think that one could fix this, by wrapping length inside an object, and wrapping that with `useMemo`, like so:
+You might even think that one could fix this, by wrapping length inside an object, and then wrap that with `useMemo`, like so:

 ```ts
 const useLength = (label: string) => {